NEWS: Amazon Sellers may Need to Register for German VAT

-As a result, you may no longer be able to sell on Amazon from March 1, 2019 if you have not obtained and provided a copy of your German Tax certificate.
+As a result, you may no longer be able to sell on Amazon from March 1, 2019 if you have not obtained and provided a copy of the New German Tax certificate.

-It’s a requirement to be tax-registered with the German tax office in order to receive a Tax Certificate.
+It’s a requirement to be VAT-registered with the German tax office in order to receive the New Tax Certificate.

 Further information will be updated accordingly.